gitter-badger/CodingSidekick-Web/docs/brainstorm-ideas.md

 - Coming soon...

 ### Categories
-- All the languages
+- All the languages (Needs to be own entity)
 - Tutorials
-- Videos
 - Blogs
 - Podcasts
 - Hackathons
+- News
+- Discussion

 ### Misc.
 - Bootcamp info